marcosv23/tec-blog/README.md

 # tec-blog

-This was a project I was developing a simple page only with CSS and other Web features, not using frameworks.
+This was a project I was developing a simple page only with CSS and other Web features, don't using frameworks.

 This project has launched to emulates a tech's blog.